SeniorAlp/garanti-whmcs/README.md

 - **SSL is Required:** SSL is mandatory for collecting credit card information securely.
 - **PCI-DSS Compliance:** Transactions requiring direct collection of card details necessitate PCI-DSS compliance.
 In this module, card details are securely transferred directly to Garanti BBVA’s API, so ensuring security measures are in place is essential.

+## Design
+- It’s recommended to change your design in the `garantibbva.php` file.

 ## Important Notes
 - **Test Mode:** It’s recommended to conduct initial tests using Garanti BBVA’s test environment.
 - **Updates:** Check and update module files as needed in case of updates to WHMCS or Garanti BBVA’s API.